Poisoning of Alexander Litvinenko: Death and last statement

 Late on 22 November, Litvinenko's heart failed, and he died the following day; the official time of death was 9:21 pm at University College Hospital in London.

 The autopsy took place on 1 December.

 Litvinenko had ingested polonium-210, a poisonous radioactive isotope.
-Litvinenko's funeral took place on 7 December at the Central London mosque, after which his body was buried at Highgate Cemetery in North London.
+Litvinenko's funeral took place on 7 December at the London Central Mosque, after which his body was buried at Highgate Cemetery in North London.

 In his last statement he said about Putin:

 Investigation

 Initial steps

 Greater London's Metropolitan Police Service Terrorism Unit has been investigating the poisoning and death.
 The head of the Counter-Terrorism Unit, Deputy Assistant Commissioner Peter Clarke, stated the police "will trace possible witnesses, examine Mr. Litvinenko's movements at relevant times, including when he first became ill and identify people he may have met.
 There will also be an extensive examination of CCTV footage."

 The United Kingdom Government COBRA committee met to discuss the investigation.
 Richard Kolko from the United States FBI stated "when requested by other nations, we provide assistance" – referring to the FBI now joining the investigation for their expertise on radioactive weapons.
 The Metropolitan Police announced on 6 December 2006 that it was treating Litvinenko's death as murder.
-Interpol has also joined the investigation, providing "speedy exchange of information" between British, Russian and German police.
+Interpol also joined the investigation, providing "speedy exchange of information" between British, Russian and German police.